BSU community at Cop30

 Year three

 In your third year, you'll learn how to put what you have learned into practice, with a focus on more specific skills needed for the workplace.
 The year will start with a residential field course which will bring together many of the things you have learned in the first two years.
 You'll conduct your own dissertation research project and explore how you can work with society to create change through a choice of optional modules.
-Opportunities for multidisciplinary study will continue, allowing you to take novel approaches to conservation tailored to your interests, for example, environmental politics, marine biology and wildlife photography.
+Opportunities for multidisciplinary study will continue, allowing you to take novel approaches to conservation tailored to your interests, for example marine biology and wildlife photography.

 The assessments will include written coursework, practical and field work, production of digital materials, creation of artistic work, presentations and some traditional exams.
 Coursework will typically include practical files, laboratory/field reports, essays and technical reports, as well as reflective blogs, filmed pieces, and resource creation.